-At that time I said I assumed it would be an early stage of cancer.
-I just thought, “Okay, I have this and we’re going to get through this.”
-I remember I was more concerned about their feelings and telling them these things then I was about myself, at that time.
+At that time, I said I assumed it would be an early stage of cancer.
+I just thought, “Okay, I have this, and we’re going to get through this.”
+I remember I was more concerned about their feelings and telling them these things than I was about myself at that time.

 My husband thankfully has been an amazing caretaker in all of this and has done all of the research and everything.
 He was able to research more of the details.

 I found having to tell other people to be literally the hardest thing about this.
 I find it so hard to have to share with my loved ones.